GvidasDev/Barlamejaus-nuotykiai/README.md

 # Barmalėjaus Nuotykiai
 ## A game about exploration
-Barmalėjaus nuotykiai is a video game made by team *Barmalėjaus Nuotykiai*, which focuses on island exploration and riddle solving, immersing the player into the tropical land of treasures.
+Barmalėjaus nuotykiai is a video game made by team *Barmalejaus Nuotykiai*, which focuses on island exploration and riddle solving, immersing the player into the tropical land of treasures.
 Inspiration is taken from a video game *Sea of Thieves* developed by *Rare*.

 ## Features:
 * Fully explorable uninhabited tropical island
-* Quest system with several quests, allowing users to solve riddles, explore ruins, which in return reward the player with boat engine parts, required to escape the uninhabited island
+* Quest system with several quests, allowing players to solve riddles, explore ruins, which in return reward the player with boat engine parts, required to escape the uninhabited island
 * A story about a pirate and his treasure hunt

 ## How to install and run the game